commercialhaskell/stack/doc/GUIDE.md

 above), but `acme-missiles` is not part of that LTS package set, so building failed.

-To add `acme-missles` to the available packages, we'll use the `extra-deps` key in the `stack.yaml` file.
+To add `acme-missiles` to the available packages, we'll use the `extra-deps` key in the `stack.yaml` file.
 That key defines extra packages, not present in the resolver, that will be needed as dependencies.
 You can add this like so: